luiz0992/thesis_template_cua/README.md

 # The Catholic University of America PhD Thesis Template (2021/03/23)
-Based of the Turabian Formatting for Theses and Dissertations

-This is a thesis template for The Catholic University of America.
+This is a thesis template for The Catholic University of America based of the Turabian Formatting for Theses and Dissertations

 * Developed using the turabian-formatting package (2018/08/01), available through CTAN: http://www.ctan.org/pkg/turabian-formatting